bagder/log/README.md

   podcast, and talked about curl...
 This made it my 25th ever [podcast episode participation](https://daniel.haxx.se/podcasts.html)!

 - The **getting started with libcurl** webinar happened.
-I'll post a youtube link here and on twitter once it becomes available.
+I'll post a YouTube link here and on twitter once it becomes available.

 - I've returned to working on [the hyper